 For more information

+For information about Texas Bumble bees, check out the Texas Bumble Bee Facebook page.
+Bumble bees are not necessarily that difficult to identify either.
+Check out this identification poster if you want to test out your ID skills.
 For more information about other stinging insects refer to Extension fact sheets E-239, Paper wasp, Yellowjacket and Solitary Wasps or E-346, Honey Bees In and Around Homes.
 These publications, and help with additional questions about other pest problems, can be obtained by contacting your county Extension office.

 Michael Merchant, Ph.D., Professor and Extension Urban Entomologist, Texas AgriLife Extension Service